Mayor: United Kingdom

 The office of mayor in most modern English and Welsh boroughs and towns did not in the 20th century entail any important administrative duties and was generally regarded as an honor conferred for local distinction, long service on the council, or for past services.
 The mayor was expected to devote much of their time to civic, ceremonial, and representational functions, and to preside over meetings for the advancement of the public welfare.
 The administrative duties of mayors were to act as returning officer at parliamentary elections and to chair the meetings of the council.

 The mayor of a town council is officially known as "town mayor" (although in popular parlance, the word town is often dropped).
 The person is known as "mayor" regardless of gender; the wife of a male mayor is traditionally known as the "mayoress".
 Since the 1974 local government reforms, mayors are also appointed to English local government districts which have borough status.
 This results in mayors of districts which include towns which also have separate mayors.
 In districts which do not have borough status, the role of civic leader is taken by the chairman of the council, who undertakes exactly the same functions as a mayor of a district with borough status.

 Many major cities in the United Kingdom and throughout the Commonwealth have a lord mayor, a special recognition bestowed by the sovereign.
 Although the position is often ceremonial, with executive responsibilities under the control of an elected mayor, lord mayors in several Commonwealth cities including Belfast, Cardiff, Brisbane, and Dublin hold both ceremonial and executive duties.
-Some lord mayors, including the Lord Mayor of Sydney (Australia), are elected.
+Some lord mayors, including the lord mayor of Sydney (Australia), are elected.

 In Scotland the post holders are known as convenors, provosts, or lord provosts depending on the local authority.

 Directly elected mayors

-Since reforms introduced in 2000, a number of English local authorities have directly elected mayors who combine the "civic" mayor role with that of leader of the council and have significantly greater powers than either.
+Since reforms introduced in 2000, a number of English local authorities have directly elected mayors who combine the "civic" mayor role with that of leader of the council and have greater powers than either.
+Areas which now have directly elected mayors include cities, local government districts which cover several towns and rural areas.

-Areas which now have directly elected mayors include cities, local government districts which cover several towns and rural areas, and since 2014 combined authority areas which include two or more local authority districts.
+In 2014 combined authority areas where created which, similarly to the Greater London Authority, include two or more local authority districts.
+The mayors (also known as metro mayors or regional mayors) who lead these authority areas have much more expansive devolved governmental powers compared to their local council counterparts who do not, and have responsibility for larger geographical areas that can include multiple cities and towns.
+These regional mayors have a much larger political significance and are seen as the chief representative for their region, they sit on the Mayoral Council for England and the Council of the Nations and Regions, where they sit alongside leaders from the UK government and devolved governments of Scotland, Wales and Northern Ireland.